Science Teacher Education (B.S.), Chemistry Teacher Specialization

 Total Credit Hours | 120 |

-- 1.
+-

 - 2

-Students must volunteer 15 hours in diverse classroom settings including ELL, high performing, and/or Improving classrooms.
+Students must volunteer 15 hours in diverse classroom settings including ELL, high performing, and/or improving classrooms.
 Students must obtain security clearance before obtaining hours in public schools.

-Program Sequence
+Course Sequence

 ---|---|---|